Informix Corporation: Founding and early history

-Through the early 1980s Informix remained a small player, but as Unix and SQL grew in popularity during the mid-1980s, their fortunes changed.
-By 1986 they had become large enough to float a successful IPO, and changed the company name to Informix Software.
+Informix benefited from the small size of the Unix market reducing competition, and from the lack of a default database unlike hardware companies' proprietary operating systems.
+Unix creator AT&T was 10% of revenue, and Unix vendor Altos invested in the company.
+As Unix and SQL grew in popularity during the mid-1980s, the company's fortunes changed.
+By 1986 it had become large enough to float a successful IPO, and changed the company name to Informix Software.
 The products included INFORMIX-SQL version 2.00 and INFORMIX-4GL 1.00, both of which included the database engine as well as development tools (I4GL for programmers, ISQL for non-programmers).

 A series of releases followed, including a new query engine, initially known as INFORMIX-Turbo.
 Turbo used the new Random Sequential Access Method (RSAM), with great multi-user performance benefits over C-ISAM.

+Informix declined an acquisition offer from Ashton-Tate in the late 1980s.
 With the release of the version 4.00 products in 1989, Turbo was renamed INFORMIX-OnLine (in part because it permitted coherent database backups while the server was online and users were modifying the data), and the original server based on C-ISAM was separated from the tools (ISQL and I4GL) and named INFORMIX-SE (Standard Engine).
 Version 5.00 of Informix OnLine was released at the very end of 1990, and included full distributed transaction support with two-phase commit and stored procedures.
 Version 5.01 was released with support for triggers too.

 Innovative Software acquisition

 In 1988, Informix purchased Innovative Software, makers of a DOS and Unix-based office system called SmartWare and WingZ, a spreadsheet program for the Apple Macintosh.

 WingZ provided a graphical user interface, supported larger, 32768x32768 dimension spreadsheets, and offered programming in a HyperCard-like language known as HyperScript.
 The original release proved successful, becoming the number two spreadsheet, behind Microsoft Excel.
 In 1990, WingZ ports started appearing for a number of other platforms, mostly Unix variants.
 During this period, many financial institutions began investing in Unix workstations as a route to increasing the desktop "grunt" required to run large financial models.
 For a brief period[not specific enough to verify], Wingz was successfully marketed into this niche.
 However it suffered from a lack of development and marketing resources.
 By the early 1990s WingZ had become uncompetitive, and Informix eventually sold it in 1995.
+Sippl later attributed the acquisition to fear that Informix needed to differentiate itself from the far larger Oracle, and that owning an office suite would further his vision of a searchable, database-based file system.
 Informix also sold a license to Claris, who combined it with a rather updated GUI as Claris Resolve.